Graduate Diploma in Object Conservation West Dean

 Unique features

-• The has a large and diverse collection comprising objects from all disciplines.
-The collections are used by students to apply their knowledge to real-life problems.
+• West Dean has a large and diverse collection comprising objects from all disciplines.
+The collections are used by students to apply their knowledge to real-life problems

-• The programme has a low student to staff ratio.
+• The programme has a high staff to student ratio

-• The 36 week programme has workshop access 8.30am – 10pm, seven days a week which is exceptional in a higher education environment.
+• The 36 week programme has workshop access 8.30am – 9pm, seven days a week which is exceptional in a higher education environment

 Contextual and professional studies